F-Nunnez/F-Nunnez/README.md

 ##### 🌱 Currently Learning

-*Currently, I am diving into other technologies and frameworks like `Flutter`, `Dart`, `Django`, `PHP` and `LAMP`.
-While I have some experience in most of the technical skills listed above, `I am not an expert`.
-I am actively working on improving my knowledge and expertise.*
+*Currently, I am delving into various technologies and frameworks like Flutter, Dart, Django, PHP, and LAMP.
+While I have gained some experience in most of the technical skills mentioned, I am dedicated and committed to furthering my knowledge.
+I approach my work with determination and put in consistent effort.*

 *Additionally, I am expanding my skills in data visualization using `Tableau` and `Jupyter Notebook`.*